Tours and Day Trips from Brasov

 If you throw a dart on a map of Romania and then aim at the heart, you would probably hit Brasov.
 Adventurous travelers often use Brasov as a base for their Transylvanian excursions.
-The rich history and the amazing nature surrounding Brasov make it very attractive place to for long term stay.
-The city itself boast medieval architecture and fortresses from the 14th century and has seen touches from communism before the turn of the century.
+The rich history and the fantastic nature surrounding Brasov make it a lovely place for long-term stay.
+The city itself boasts medieval architecture and fortresses from the 14th century and has seen touches from communism before the turn of the century.

-I spent the whole month of May in Brasov but it rained every other day.
-Maybe it was a fluke, maybe it’s the norm.
+I spent the whole month of May in Brasov, but it rained every other day.
+Maybe it was a fluke; maybe it’s the norm.
 Who knows?
 But it did make my forays into a Transylvania a bit difficult.
 I manage to sneak in a few day trips even when it rained.
-If you find yourself in the same situation.
-Here are my top 10 best day trips from Brasov.
+Here are my top 11 best day trips from Brasov.

 1 – Piatra Craiului National Park

 There are several great hiking opportunities to explore Piatra Craiului National Park in the Carpathian Mountains.
-Explore mountain gorges, forest, and pastures where shepherds still do the things they have been doing centuries ago.
+Explore mountain gorges, forest, and pastures where shepherds still do the things they were doing centuries ago.
 Wild bears and wolves still roam in the wilderness in the park.

-Sighisoara traces its origins all the way back to the Roman times.
-It’s also known as the birthplace of Vlad Tepes, who’s the model for Bram Stoker’s Dracula.
+One of the best day trips from Brasov, Sighisoara traces its origins all the way back to Roman times.
+The city also came to fame as the known birthplace of Vlad Tepes, who’s the model for Bram Stoker’s Dracula.
 Sighisoara is designated as a UNESCO world heritage site with its distinctive clock tower and colorful medieval houses.
-You can possibly do this trip with Viscrii and Rupea in the itinerary.
+You can make this trip with Viscrii and Rupea on the itinerary.

 3 – Viscri

 Viscri is home to the fortified church built by the Saxons in the middle ages.
 The chapel is a UNESCO world heritage site.
-There are sporadic buses that come to the village so a car rental or hitchhiking might be the best way to get to the village.
-Viscri’s close proximity to Sighisoara makes it an ideal stop over on the way.
+There are infrequent buses that come to the village so a car rental or hitchhiking might be the best way to get to the village.
+Viscri’s proximity to Sighisoara makes it an ideal stopover on the way.

 4 – Rupea Citadel